micro-os-plus/diag-trace-xpack/website/docs/api/groups/micro-os-plus-diag-trace-c-api-main.md

 </dl>

-<p>Formatting is performed into a fixed-size stack buffer of <span class="doxyComputerOutput"><a href="/diag-trace-xpack/docs/api/files/include/micro-os-plus/diag/inlines/trace-cpp-api-inlines-h/#a2084a7003aa78ca9574f96fcb9b5ff4e">MICRO_OS_PLUS_DIAG_TRACE_PRINTF_BUFFER_ARRAY_SIZE_INTEGER</a></span> bytes (default: 200).
+<p>Formatting is performed into a fixed-size stack buffer of <span class="doxyComputerOutput"><a href="/diag-trace-xpack/docs/api/groups/micro-os-plus-diag-trace-config/#ga2084a7003aa78ca9574f96fcb9b5ff4e">MICRO_OS_PLUS_DIAG_TRACE_PRINTF_BUFFER_ARRAY_SIZE_INTEGER</a></span> bytes (default: 200).
 If the formatted output exceeds this limit, it is silently truncated before being passed to <span class="doxyComputerOutput"><a href="/diag-trace-xpack/docs/api/groups/micro-os-plus-diag-trace-c-api-implementation/#ga80d104ecf38dfcf40cae10bac0d2c562">micro_os_plus_trace_write</a></span>.
-The return value reflects the number of bytes actually written, not the number that the format string would have produced.</p>
+The return value reflects the number of bytes actually written, not the number that the format string would have produced; it cannot be used to detect whether truncation occurred.</p>

-<p>Declaration at line <a href="/diag-trace-xpack/docs/api/files/include/micro-os-plus/diag/trace-c-api-h/#l00132">132</a> of file <a href="/diag-trace-xpack/docs/api/files/include/micro-os-plus/diag/trace-c-api-h">trace-c-api.h</a>, definition at line <a href="/diag-trace-xpack/docs/api/files/src/trace-c-api-cpp/#l00066">66</a> of file <a href="/diag-trace-xpack/docs/api/files/src/trace-c-api-cpp">trace-c-api.cpp</a>.</p>
+<p>Declaration at line <a href="/diag-trace-xpack/docs/api/files/include/micro-os-plus/diag/trace/c-api-h/#l00131">131</a> of file <a href="/diag-trace-xpack/docs/api/files/include/micro-os-plus/diag/trace/c-api-h">c-api.h</a>, definition at line <a href="/diag-trace-xpack/docs/api/files/src/trace-c-api-cpp/#l00066">66</a> of file <a href="/diag-trace-xpack/docs/api/files/src/trace-c-api-cpp">trace-c-api.cpp</a>.</p>

 <div class="doxyProgramListing">